adityarajsahu/Stock-Up/README.md

 I faced difficulty in downloading data and inserting it into the database.
 Initially, I had tried downloading data from and Yahoo Finance API, but the API key changes everyday.
 It is not a good practice to manually change the API key and I don't know if there is a way to update it automatically.

-## How the application can be improved
+## How the application can be improved?

+1. The application must be hosted on cloud as the schedule service updates the database everyday at 18:00.